zhuocheng2004/HelloBVP/Readme.md

 Interpreter: `python3`

-Dependencies: `numpy`
+Dependencies: `numpy`, `matplotlib`

-Recommend running on Linux.
+Recommend running on Linux or similar Unix-like platforms.

+However, when implementing in Python, it's not as fast as expected.

 # Running Demos